- News

 - Archive

-New Realities in Ukrainian M&A Transactions after More Than Two Years of Full-Scale War
+Ukrainian M&A Transactions after 3 Years of War and Trump Back in Office

-The unprovoked full-scale Russian aggression against Ukraine is now in its third year and continues to have a profound impact on mergers and acquisitions both in Ukraine and globally.
-While some potential buyers have paused or entirely abandoned their planned acquisitions, M&A activity in general has adapted to the war situation and is continuing.
-The impact of war is uneven across different economic sectors and regions of the country.
-Adventurous acquirers are able to benefit immensely from discounted offers made by local sellers, massive inflow of foreign state money and the immense growth seen in war-related industry sectors.
+The unprovoked full-scale Russian aggression against Ukraine is in its fourth year and continues to have a profound impact on mergers and acquisitions in Ukraine.
+M&A activity in general has adapted to the war situation and is continuing, at a lower level, during the conflict.
+Adventurous acquirers are able to immensely benefit from discounted offers by local sellers, a massive inflow of foreign state money, and the immense growth of the defense and related sectors.
+As the war persists, ongoing migration of millions of Ukrainians abroad has worn thin the workforce of many businesses.

-Currently, the most promising and attractive to opportunistic foreign investment are such sectors of the national economy as defense, agriculture and consumer goods.
-In contrast, the Ukrainian energy sector, which remains a primary target of continuous Russian air strikes, has lost its attractiveness to potential private sector investors.
+Currently, the most promising and attractive sectors for opportunistic foreign investment are such sectors of the national economy as defense, agriculture, and consumer goods.
+The Ukrainian energy sector, which has suffered as it has been a primary target of Russian air strikes, has recently seen an uptick in investment as energy production and distribution structures are transforming into smaller-scale and more flexible segments with sizeable foreign state aid flowing in.

-Careful consideration is needed as to how the ongoing war situation may affect each stage of a M&A transaction.
-War can become a serious deterrent and even render a transaction unfeasible due to considerable associated risks, such as when the target company or its assets are located in an occupied territory or close to the frontline or are (as in the case with energy facilities) potential targets of air strikes.
+Careful consideration is needed on how to address the war situation at each stage of an M&A transaction.
+War can become a serious deterrent and even render a transaction unfeasible due to considerable associated risks, such as when the target company or its assets are located in an occupied territory or close to the frontline or are (as in the case of energy facilities) potential targets of air strikes.
 In many cases, the conflict will trigger specific obligations of the parties to a transaction agreement.

 Term Sheets

-In the context of Russia’s war in Ukraine, both buyers and sellers will often seek to postpone more than usual the negotiation and signing of a term sheet, letter of intent, heads of agreement or a memorandum of understanding until the buyer has completed due diligence and the extent of the impact of war on the target’s business can be estimated.
+In the context of the war in Ukraine, both buyers and sellers will often seek to postpone more than usual the negotiation and signing of a term sheet, letter of intent, heads of agreement or a memorandum of understanding until the buyer has completed due diligence and the extent of the war’s impact on the target’s business can be estimated.

 Due Diligence

-The war has seriously affected the possibility of conducting full-scope legal due diligence of a target.
-Due to physical safety issues, primarily in areas close to the frontline and active battlegrounds, as well as the constantly present risk of air strikes by Russia, many enterprises still practice a partly remote work regime.
+The war has altered the professional practice of conducting the full-scope legal due diligence of a target.
+Due to physical safety issues, primarily in areas close to the frontline and active battlegrounds, as well as the constantly present risk of air strikes by Russia, many enterprises still practice a remote work regime (where that is feasible considering the nature of a particular business, e.g., IT, consultancy services, etc.) or have relocated the workforce to western parts of Ukraine.
 Therefore, virtual data rooms are standard in almost all transactions.
-In-person management representations and interviews can be substituted by video conferences.
+In-person management representations and interviews can also be substituted by video conferences.
 The parties should also adjust their timetables and take into account possible delays in the collection of additional documents.

-Finally, the conduct of legal due diligence is complicated by the fact that access to the (otherwise publicly accessible) Ukrainian public registers containing material corporate data on legal entities (such as the Unified State Register of Legal Entities, Private Entrepreneurs, and Public Organizations) and information on real estate assets (such as the State Register of Rights to Real Property) remains restricted in wartime.
-State registrars and notaries included in special lists maintained by the Ministry of Justice of Ukraine have direct access to the said registers and can, upon request, provide official information therefrom.
-Otherwise, relevant data can be obtained, either for a fee or free of charge, from alternative public and private databases and providers.
+Finally, the conduct of legal due diligence is complicated by the fact that access to the (otherwise publicly accessible) Ukrainian public registers containing material corporate data on legal entities (such as the Unified State Register of Legal Entities, Private Entrepreneurs, and Public Organizations) and information on real estate assets (such as the State Register of Rights to Real Property) can be restricted in wartime.
+As of the date of this article, such restrictions exist with respect to the temporarily-occupied territories as well as territories where active combat operations are taking place.

 Deal Structure and Russian Element

-Ukraine, the EU, US and other countries and organizations have imposed severe restrictions and ever-increasing sanctions on Russia as well as businesses owned or controlled by Russia or its citizens/residents.
+Ukraine, the US, EU and other countries and organizations have imposed severe restrictions and ever-increasing sanctions on Russia as well as businesses owned or controlled by Russia or its citizens/residents.

-Ukraine has prohibited transactions with shares and assets of a target that is incorporated and registered under Ukrainian law whose ultimate beneficiary owner (UBO), participant (shareholder) holding a share of 10% and more is Russia, a Russian citizen, or a legal entity incorporated and registered under Russian law.
-Under certain conditions, the Cabinet of Ministers of Ukraine may, as an exception, approve share deals for such companies.
-Neither can the mentioned subjects be purchasers and sellers of shares and assets of Ukrainian companies.
-Notarization, state registration and otherwise recognition (endorsement) by Ukraine of any respective share and/or asset deals are prohibited.
+Ukraine has prohibited transactions with shares of a target that is incorporated and registered under Ukrainian law as well as with such assets as real estate, securities, road vehicles, water- and aircraft if the seller or purchaser is: (i) Russia; (ii) a Russian citizen; (iii) a legal entity incorporated and registered under Russian law; (iv) a legal entity incorporated and registered under Ukrainian law whose ultimate beneficiary owner (UBO), participant (shareholder) holding a share of 10% or more is one of the subjects mentioned under items (i)-(iii); or (v) a legal entity incorporated and registered under foreign law whose UBO, participant (shareholder) holding a share of 10% and more is one of the subjects mentioned under items (i)-(iii).
+(Under certain conditions, the Cabinet of Ministers of Ukraine may, as an exception, approve the above-mentioned share deals.)
+Notarization, state registration, and otherwise recognition (endorsement) by Ukraine of any respective share and/or asset deals are prohibited.

-Beyond that, assets, including shares (corporate rights) in Ukrainian companies, located in the territory of Ukraine and belonging to Russia as a state, its residents and other persons supporting the war of aggression are subject to forcible seizure (expropriation).
-The respective regulations apply mainly to Ukrainian legal entities (their branches, representative offices), whose founder, participant, shareholder, and/or UBO is directly or indirectly (through other legal entities) Russia or any other person (individuals and legal entities, both residents and non-residents, regardless of formal affiliation and control) who support the Russian aggression against Ukraine.
+Beyond that, assets, including shares (corporate rights) in Ukrainian companies, located in the territory of Ukraine and belonging to Russia as a state, its residents, and other persons supporting the war of aggression, are subject to forcible seizure (expropriation).
+The respective regulations are applicable in the main to Ukrainian legal entities (their branches, representative offices), whose founder, participant, shareholder, and/or UBO is directly or indirectly (through other legal entities) Russia or any other persons (individuals and legal entities, both residents and non-residents, regardless of formal affiliation and control) who support Russian aggression against Ukraine.
 Any movable and immovable property of the mentioned entities and persons, including funds, bank deposits, securities, corporate rights, and other property (assets) can be seized (expropriated) without any compensation (reimbursement) of its value.
-There have already been cases of such expropriation, including, for example, shares in a large shopping mall in Kyiv.
+Meanwhile, there have been numerous cases of such expropriation, including, for example, shares in a large shopping mall in Kyiv.

-Due to the above, from the very beginning of a transaction special attention should be paid to “Russian elements” in the target’s or buyer`s shareholding structure.
-The presence of a Russian direct shareholder and/or UBO will be an immediate deal breaker effectively preventing a potential share or asset deal under Ukrainian law.
-Even an indirect Russian shareholding on the grandparent and other intermediate levels of the shareholding structure will be frowned upon by Ukrainian authorities and may lead to potential issues in future.
-Therefore, a prospective acquirer should apply a careful approach to selecting a local target, analyzing its shareholding structure and structuring the deal so asking to avoid any involvement of a Russian element.
-It should be noted that the cleaning up of corporate structures of Ukrainian companies from Russian elements (on grandparent and higher levels) has progressed and has in many cases been already completed.
+Due to the above special attention should, from the very beginning of a transaction, be paid to “Russian elements” in the shareholding structure of either the targets or buyer.
+The presence of a Russian direct shareholder and/or UBO will be an immediate deal breaker, effectively preventing a potential share or asset deal under Ukrainian law.
+Even indirect Russian shareholding on the grandparent and other intermediate levels of the shareholding structure will be frowned upon by Ukrainian authorities and may lead to potential issues in the future.
+Therefore, a prospective acquirer should apply a careful approach to selecting a local target, analyzing its shareholding structure, and structuring the deal to avoid any involvement of a Russian element.
+It should be noted that the cleaning of corporate structures of Ukrainian companies from Russian elements (on grandparent and higher levels) has, in many cases, already been completed.

 Sanctions

-Besides the shareholding structure, other potential deal breakers in the present context could be targets being subject to, or having connections to, persons and entities currently under sanctions imposed by Ukraine, the EU and other countries and organizations in response to Russian aggression.
-Such connections could be maintained through the target’s shareholding structure, UBOs, as well as its supply chain and customers.
-Prospective buyers should consider declining a deal if the target’s major suppliers or customers are sanctioned entities, including those located in Russia or Belarus.
+Besides the shareholding structure, other potential deal breakers in the present context could be the target, seller or buyer being subject to or having connections to persons and entities currently under sanctions imposed by Ukraine, the EU and other countries and organizations in response to Russian aggression.
+Such connections could be maintained through the shareholding structure, UBOs, as well as the supply chain and customers.
+For example, a prospective buyer should consider declining a deal if the target’s major suppliers or customers are sanctioned entities, including those located in Russia or Belarus.
 And part of the target’s legal due diligence should be reviewing the most recent sanctions lists to clarify potential deal breakers.
+It is worth noting that after the start of the Trump II administration, alterations of US sanctions have become more likely as an element of the increasingly disruptive, deal-oriented US foreign policy.

 Forex Restrictions

-Ukrainian law prohibits Ukrainian bank account transactions involving payers or beneficiaries being Russia or Belarus; Russian or Belarusian citizens (residents); legal entities incorporated and registered under Russian/Belaruian law; and legal entities incorporated and registered under Ukrainian law whose UBOs, shareholders holding a share of 10% and more are Russia/Belarus, a Russian/Belarusian citizen (resident), or a legal entity incorporated and registered under Russian/Belarusian law.
+Ukrainian law prohibits (with some exceptions) outbound Ukrainian bank account transactions involving payers who are: (i) Russian or Belorussian residents, including individuals who are resident there as well as legal entities incorporated and registered under Russian/Belorussian law; and (ii) legal entities (except banks) whose UBOs are Russian or Belorussian residents.
+Furthermore, prohibited (with some exceptions) are payment transactions whose beneficiaries are: (i) Russia; (ii) a Russian citizen; (iii) a legal entity incorporated and registered under Russian law; (iv) a legal entity incorporated and registered under Ukrainian law whose ultimate beneficiary owner (UBO), participant (shareholder) holding a share of 10% or more is one of the subjects mentioned under items (i)-(iii).
 Thus, under a contemplated M&A deal, payments should be structured in a way that excludes any of the above-mentioned subjects/entities/persons as payers or beneficiaries.

-Other than that, the National Bank of Ukraine is gradually relaxing the existing outbound forex restrictions, such as regarding payments under cross-border contracts and dividend disbursements.
-The regulator keeps some possibilities for repatriation open because institutional and other Western creditors continue funding Ukraine’s deficits.
-Local businesses quickly adapt to changes in forex regulations.
+Other than that, the National Bank of Ukraine is gradually adopting its existing outbound forex restrictions, such as regarding payments under cross-border contracts, loan and interest repayments, and dividend disbursements.
+The regulator keeps some possibilities for repatriation open because institutional and other Western creditors continue to fund Ukraine’s deficits.
+Local businesses are quick to adapt to changes in forex regulations.

 Signing the Agreement

-The execution of a transaction in presence is complicated and, therefore, is rather the exception than the rule at the moment.
-Notarization is sometimes problematic due to travel restrictions for Ukrainian male citizens applicable under martial law.
-Thus, the parties should, ahead of time, envisage specific arrangements for the signing, exchange of counterparts and coming into force of their agreement.
-Well-prepared, comprehensive notarized powers of attorney are useful in this regard.
+The execution of a transaction in person is complicated and, therefore, rather the exception than the rule at the moment.
+Notarization sometimes poses practical problems due to travel restrictions and tight controls for Ukrainian male citizens applicable under martial law.
+Thus, the parties should, ahead of time, envisage specific arrangements for the signing, exchange of counterparts, and coming into force of their agreement.
+Well-prepared, comprehensive notarized powers of an attorney are useful in this regard.

-Signing of documents in electronic (instead of standard paper) form by using qualified digital signatures is becoming more common in Ukrainian legal practice.
+The signing of documents in electronic form (instead of standard paper) by using qualified digital signatures is becoming more common in Ukrainian legal practice.
 However, the legal reliability of digital signing cannot be ensured in 100% of cases, and this form is still not suitable for large and other cross-border transactions, especially those that are subject to notarization and state registration.

 Notarizations and Registrations

 Furthermore, notarization of most legal transactions (including share transfers and real estate transactions) at the request of a person related to Russia is prohibited.
-Ukrainian notaries will refuse to notarize a deal (transaction) whose party (signatory) is a Russian citizen, legal entity incorporated and existing under Russian law, as well as a Ukrainian legal entity whose UBO, participant (shareholder) holding a share of 10% and more is Russia, a Russian citizen, or a legal entity incorporated and registered under Russian law.
-Thus, most of the actions whose aim is to change the composition of the target`s direct shareholders and UBOs related to Russia cannot be currently completed.
+I.e., a Ukrainian notary will refuse to notarize a deal (transaction) whose party (signatory) is: (i) Russia; (ii) a Russian citizen; (iii) legal entity incorporated and existing under Russian law; (iv) a Ukrainian legal entity whose UBO, participant (shareholder) holding a share of 10% and more is Russia, a Russian citizen, or a legal entity incorporated and registered under Russian law; or (iv) a legal entity incorporated and registered under foreign law whose UBO, participant (shareholder) holding a share of 10% and more is one of the subjects mentioned under items (i)-(iii).
+Thus, most of the actions in order to change the composition of the target`s direct shareholders and UBOs related to Russia cannot currently be completed.

 Regulatory Approvals

-The ongoing war and restrictive measures imposed by the Ukrainian government to address the existing situation have significantly affected the normal working routines of regulatory bodies.
+The ongoing war and restrictive measures imposed by the Ukrainian government to address the existing situation still have an impact on the working routines of regulatory bodies.
 Originally, the government had suspended the statutory deadlines for the provision of certain public services, which increased the time required to procure regulatory approvals for an M&A deal, such as antitrust clearance from the Antimonopoly Committee or approvals issued by the National Bank of Ukraine.
-Although normal processing times and deadlines were restored in the summer of 2023, the possibility of re-introducing such measures remains open (depending on the overall war-related situation in the country) and, thus, should be duly taken into account as a factor affecting the completion of a transaction.
+Although most normal processing times and deadlines were restored in the meantime, the possibility of re-introducing such measures remains open (depending on the overall war-related situation in the country) and, thus, should be duly taken into account as a factor affecting the completion of a transaction.

 Specific Deal Terms